pinohu/DYNASTY/ohu-legacy-codex/templates/legal/trusts/ilit-template.md

 Upon the death of the Insured, the death benefits shall be distributed as follows:

-**Option A - Distribution to Dynasty Trust**:
+**Option A - Distribution to Legacy Trust**:
-The death benefits shall be distributed to the [DYNASTY TRUST NAME], to be held and administered in accordance with the terms of that Trust.
+The death benefits shall be distributed to the [Legacy TRUST NAME], to be held and administered in accordance with the terms of that Trust.

 **Option B - Distribution to Children's Trusts**:
 The death benefits shall be distributed equally among the following sub-trusts: